This Girl's in Love with You

 This Girl's in Love with You is the sixteenth studio album by American singer Aretha Franklin, released on January 15, 1970 by Atlantic Records.
-It reached Billboard's Top 20 and was reissued on compact disc through Rhino Records in 1993.
+It reached Billboard's Top 20 and sold modestly even with several big hits.
+Long out of print, it was reissued on compact disc through Rhino Records in 1993.

 Her version of The Beatles' "Let It Be" was the first recording of the song to be commercially issued (The Beatles did not release "Let It Be" as a single until March 1970).
 Songwriter Paul McCartney sent Franklin and Atlantic Records a demo of the song as a guide.